English Proficiency Evaluation

 **Either ISE II with distinction in all skills or ISE III with pass in all skills

-If your scores is below admission with ESL, but fits the appeals requirements, then please click here for the appeals process.
+If your score is below admission with ESL, but fits the requirements of the appeal, then please click here for the appeals process.

 ATTENTION: Students who do not meet the listed requirements above may directly appeal to the English Language Proficiency Committee (email@example.com) for secondary consideration.